Sprint Corporation: Sprint Airave and Magic Box

 On September 17, 2007, Sprint Nextel launched the Airave, which increased cell reception over an area of 5000 sqft and could handle up to three calls at once by hooking into an existing broadband connection and using VOIP.
 The Airave helped eliminate poor signal quality inside buildings.
 Airave was used only for voice calls using a Sprint CDMA phone and was unavailable for Nextel iDEN phones or data cards/USB modems.
 By default, the Airave unit allowed any Sprint phone to connect through it, but it could be reconfigured to accept only connections from up to 50 authorized numbers in order to eliminate unwanted use.
 The Airrave used the customers' own bandwidth to connect calls—potentially slowing internet speeds on less ample connections, and causing the customer to essentially subsidize the Sprint network.
 Sprint was one of the only carriers that had not charged its customers for this type of device if the customer demonstrated that Sprint coverage was inadequate where they lived.

 Airave 2.0 was a device that supported up to six devices simultaneously and data usage.
 The device required a land-based internet service (such as DSL or cable modem) to produce the CDMA signal.
 The Airave 2.5 improved reliability and had two LAN ports.

 Airave 3.0 was a device that broadcast both CDMA and LTE using band 41 that was approved by the FCC in late 2016 and became available in 2017.
 It required a cable internet connection and included a WAN RJ45 port and two RJ45 Ethernet LAN ports.

 The Magic Box created its own Band 41 LTE signal and used Band 41 or Band 25 LTE signals instead of a cable connection for the internet.
 It was designed to be placed on a window sill and broadcast to the inside of a building plus outside the building for 100 meters or further.

 Defunct brands and networks

 CLEAR

 CLEAR was the brand of mobile broadband services offered by Clearwire Corporation, which was acquired by Sprint Nextel in July 2013.
 The brand provided mobile and fixed wireless broadband communications services to retail and wholesale customers in Belgium, Spain, and the United States.
-Sprint ended the CLEAR brand in September 2013 shortly after it closed its acquisition of Clearwire, and it no longer offers CLEAR-branded products and services to new customers.
+Sprint ended the CLEAR brand in September 2013 shortly after it closed its acquisition of Clearwire, and it stopped offering CLEAR-branded products and services to new customers.